Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety in Children.md

 Symptom intensity and duration are two key aspects to keep in mind.
 Does your child repeatedly feel or act in the same anxious way?
 Are they anxious in only some instances, but it’s been a long time in between those instances?

-A pediatrist or children’s therapist might be able to assess your child’s symptoms and advise you on the next steps to take.
+A children’s therapist or mental health professional may be able to assess your child’s symptoms and provide guidance on supportive strategies.